Taha-cmd/EzMapper/readme.md

   EzMapper.Register(typeof(Order), typeof(Student)); // or pass all types via a single call

   EzMapper.RegisterTypesFromAssembly(Assembly.GetExecutingAssembly()); // or scan the assembly for types.
-For this to work, you need to mark the types with the IEzModel interface
+  //For this to work, you need to mark the types with the IEzModel interface

   EzMapper.Build(); // will build the database after registering all types